fmoret/P2PApp/Readme.md

     - Interaction between graph plot and side menu
 - Simulation tab:
     - Implement other simulation types
+    - Save simulation parameters
-    - Improve graph plot of simulation progress
+    - Improve graph plot
     - Save results
     - Deployment on a High Power Computing (HPC) such as on Amazon Web Services or DTU's HPC (optional)
     - Report generation: